|

 The Pajaro watershed encompasses four counties and includes four cities: Gilroy, Hollister, Watsonville and Morgan Hill in addition to the unincorporated town of Pajaro.
 All have urban areas located within the flood plain.
 As many as 20 or more agencies have jurisdiction in managing parts of the river.

 What happens upstream has an impact on the downstream communities.
 Urban policies and zoning laws, both upstream and down have impacts on both the watershed and the wildlife that depend on a healthy, living river to survive.
 Industrial, commercial and residential construction is still allowed in the flood plain by all the cities and counties.
 In the four cities, urban growth exceeds the state average.
-A so-called “peaker power plant” has been proposed to be built on the flood plain in the town of Pajaro.
+A so-called peaker power plant has been proposed to be built on the flood plain in the town of Pajaro.

 As more land is developed and paved over, runoff that might have previously soaked into the ground, will be collected by storm sewers and dumped into the river.

-As more land is developed and paved over ...
-Sand and gravel operations pile the river bed with slag heaps and destroy spawning, nesting, and feeding habitat.
+Sand and gravel operations pile the river bed with slag

 Steelhead, a federally listed species, require clean water, a gravel bottom, a mature riparian corridor to provide shade for moderating water temperatures and large submerged roots for shelter.
 But over 95% of riparian vegetation in California has already been destroyed.
 Each clearing of this vegetation eliminates a structurally complex canopy that supports hundreds of bird species and other types of wildlife.

-The multiplicity of agencies presently involved in management of “their” section of the Pajaro River defeats coherent planning.
+The multiplicity of agencies presently involved in management of their section of the Pajaro River defeats coherent planning.
 The need for a joint powers agency was recognized long ago by Senator Henry Mello, but his efforts were short-circuited by term limits.
 Assembly Member Fred Keeley restarted the effort, which has helped to increase communication among some of the agencies involved.
 However, the move to form a joint powers agency is presently stalled.

 Protection of the Pajaro watershed is further complicated by the fact that very few of the hundreds of thousands of acres contributing water to the Pajaro and its tributaries are in the public domain.
 Instead private lands, which constitute most of the watershed, are used for agriculture, extractive sand and gravel operations, and increasingly, subdivisions, shopping malls and business developments such as the proposed Cisco campus.